Raphaelf98/bo_robotic_palpation/README.md

 ```
 ## Using the package
 ### 1. Configure Tumor Model Parameters
 Four different shapes are pre-programmed, and shape attributes can be adjusted to test the robustness of the algorithm.
-Inside /config/tumor_model_parameters.txt, you will find a set of pre-defined parameters for four different shapes including a Triangle, Rectangle, Circles, and a Two Circle configuration.
+Inside /config/tumor_model_parameters.txt, you will find a set of pre-defined parameters for four different shapes including a Triangle, Rectangle, Circle, and a TwoCircles configuration.
 All shapes share a set of common parameters which are:
 -   Low and high stiffness values
 -   Translation in x and y,
 -   Size defined by radius,